hww/XiCore/README.md

 A set of C# libraries that I have used for several commercial game projects.
 Some libraries are covered by testbench.

-Documentation for the library sections is contained in the child folders.
+Read the documentation for the library [here](https://github.com/hww/XiCore/blob/master/Assets/XiCore/README.md).